 The 2017-18 NFL playoffs have progressed to the second round.
-Division playoff weekend is arguably the best of any week of an NFL season.
+Division playoff weekend is arguably the best of any NFL season.

-That is because all four of the best teams of the season are playing on a national stage.
+The four best teams of the season are all playing.

-At the same time NFL fans are treated to a four-game weekend, unlike the remainder of the playoffs.
-And as opposed to this last weekend, we get to watch all of the season’s best teams.
+At the same time NFL fans are treated to a four-game weekend, unlike the rest of the playoffs.
+And as opposed to this last weekend, we get to watch all of the best teams.

-In what may be an unprecedented occurrence this year, the number six wild card team is a road favorite over the number one seed this post season.
-Let the (real) games begin…
+In what may be an unprecedented occurrence, the number six wild card team is a road favorite over the number one seed this post season.

 The 2017 NFL regular season wraps up on Sunday afternoon.
 There is not as much drama this year compared to the week 17 of many previous seasons.
 The 2017 NFL playoff picture is relatively settled.
 In the AFC there are four teams battling for two wild card spots.
 The NFC still has one division title up for grabs, but has just two teams competing for one final playoff slot.

 In Week 16 ten road teams are favored to win.
 That number falls back to a more typical number in Week 17, with five home dogs.
 The Saints are the biggest road favorite, minus 8½ points at Tampa Bay.
 The largest spread of the week is in Foxboro, where the Patriots are favored by 16 versus the Jets.
 That game is one of four double-digit spreads.
 The narrowest odds are with Houston as a one-point underdog at Indianapolis.